MCCTeam/MCCTeam.github.io/docs/guide/configuration.md

 -   **Default:** `false`

-    > **NOTE: Sometimes the latest versions might not support this straight away, since mojang often makes changes to this.**
+    > **ℹ️ NOTE: Sometimes the latest versions might not support this straight away, since Mojang often makes changes to this.**

 ### `sessioncache`